Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 The conditions of wetlands create low-oxygen soils, leading to anaerobic conditions.
 This inhibits the decomposition process and matter is thus unable to be broken down, accumulating as peat over time.

-However, where these regions are widespread such as the tropics, human activity to sustain hgh population densities has reduced the amount of *natural* mangroves and salt marshes.
+However, where these regions are widespread such as the tropics, human activity to sustain high population densities has reduced the amount of *natural* mangroves and salt marshes.
 Despite this reduction and associated risk to natural ecosystems, there have been schemes and actions taken to restore the prevalence of these wetlands.
 In Cambridgeshire, 500ha of low-lying land has been converted back to wetland as a result of the EU Habitats Directive.
 Controlled flooding of inland areas such as the Fens can also contribute to reclaiming land by the sea in these areas where the water table is naturally much higher.

 In Canada, which is home to 25% of the world's wetlands, 70% of the wetlands have been lost.
 However, pledges have been made to restore 30 percent of the degraded land by 2030 and over 1000 sq km has been restored, sequestering almost 400,000 tonnes of C per year!

 ### Carbon capture and storage
 CCS is a technique used to stop carbon emissions from the source, such as in factories or power stations, or through directly capturing it from the air.
 Carbon dioxide may be captured and compressed, transported into a pipeline, and used in offshore oil extraction where otherwise it may be uneconomical to do so.
-Or, it could just be pumped into a sycline basin with impermeable rock where it remains hopefully for a long time.
+Or, it could just be pumped into a syncline basin with impermeable rock where it remains hopefully for a long time.

 ### International carbon agreements